ChangeWindows/Content/desktop/9841.md

 - Command prompt
  - Standardized key shortcuts
  - Selecting text is now possible
- - Past from clipboard is now possible
+ - Paste from clipboard is now possible
  - Text wrap can be altered on resize
  - Leading zeros can now be trimmed in selections
  - You can alter the opacity of the window between 30 and 100 percent